 "Growth is so rapid in the international markets that we need to have automation in place," Strøm said.

-In fact, Strøm and the team have plans to automate much of the organization's operations management, so that tasks can take place automatically and managers can turn their attention to special situations that call for their intervention.
-To meet the rapid growth, Cutters needed to establish an in-house methodology for automation: no process should take more that 2 weeks - 10 work days - to implement from identifying the need to a published process in Orchestrator.
+In fact, Strøm and the team have plans to automate much of the organization's operations management so that tasks can take place automatically and managers can turn their attention to special situations that call for their intervention.
+To meet the rapid growth, Cutters needed to establish an in-house methodology for automation-no process should take more than two weeks-10 work days-to implement from identifying the need to a published process in Orchestrator.
 There is no time for proof-of-concepts, advanced ROI or vast process mapping.
 "If we have a good feeling about the process, we automate it quickly.
 If it didn't provide the desired outcome, we kill it", says Strøm.

 "We keep working with the management or business processes to keep them automated, process by process, using the right tool each time," Strøm said.
 "We'll be able to move the entire management operation from operating the business to operating the exceptions.
 So the business would be run automatically, and the management would only handle exceptions."

 Cutters' case shows that while RPA may appear to be an ideal initiative for older, more established businesses and not necessarily startups, Strøm wants organizations to know that this is not the case.